marsupialmarcos/Resources/README.md

-- [SICP](https://github.com/marsupialmarcos/Resources/blob/master/Structure%20and%20Interpretation%20of%20Computer%20Programs.pdf) Structure and Interpretation of Computer Programs for js
+- [SICP](https://github.com/marsupialmarcos/Resources/blob/master/Structure%20and%20Interpretation%20of%20Computer%20Programs.pdf) - Structure and Interpretation of Computer Programs for js
-- [VisuAlgo](https://visualgo.net) a tool for visualizing Algorithms and Data Structures
+- [VisuAlgo](https://visualgo.net) - A tool for visualizing Algorithms and Data Structures

-- [Javascript-Visualizer](https://tylermcginnis.com/javascript-visualizer/) a tool for visualizing Execution Context, Hoisting, Closures, and Scopes in JavaScript
+- [Javascript-Visualizer](https://tylermcginnis.com/javascript-visualizer/) - A tool for visualizing Execution Context, Hoisting, Closures, and Scopes in JavaScript

-- [The Event Loop, the Callback Queue](http://latentflip.com) a tool for visualizing the Event Loop and Callback Queue
+- [The Event Loop, the Callback Queue](http://latentflip.com) - A tool for visualizing the Event Loop and Callback Queue